A learning community

 A learning community is a collaborative process where key people have the best conversations around the most important topics that will bring about the desired results.
-The role of the facilitator is to facilitate this process.
-Of course the facilitator is not responsible for this, but the main goal is to create an atmosphere, draw boundaries, give information, establish safety and be available so that this could happen.

 There is content presented before the gathering as well as some during the gathering targeting specific learning goals.
 There are various exercises and ample time for discussions to ensure that the content is properly understood.
 Once the teams have clarity on what they feel God has spoken to them, they create an action plan for the next 6 months that will help them be obedient to God’s promptings.